sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 #### Adjust hardcore mode

-Honeypot autodetermines whether hardcore mode is available based on your site's caching settings.
+Honeypot automatically determines whether the "hardcore"-mode is available based on your site's caching settings.

-When hardcore mode is enabled, field names and values are rotated more often.
+When the "hardcore"-mode is enabled, field names and values are rotated more often.
 This catches even the smartest bots.

 These values have been carefully tuned and shouldn't have to be changed.